 - To reduce electric shock hazard to personnel

-- To provide low impedance return path for ground fault current necessary for timely operation of over current protection system
+- To provide a low impedance return path for ground-fault current necessary for the timely operation of the overcurrent protection system

-- To provide means to carry electric current into earth under normal and fault conditions without exceeding any operating and equipment limits or adversly affecting continuity in service
+- To provide means to carry electric current into the earth under normal and fault conditions without exceeding any operating and equipment limits or adversely affecting continuity in service

 - To assure that a person in the vicinity of grounded facilities is not exposed to the danger of critical electric shock

 Safe grounding strives at controlling the interaction of the two grounding systems as follows: